metaxorg/MS-Learn-Getting-Started-with-GitHub-Copilot-Guided-Project/M00-GuidedProject/includes/03-interpret-code-with-copilot.md

 ## Add code comments using Copilot Chat

-TODO - Introduction.
-Something like rather than prompting Copilot to add a comment to a single line of code, you can use Copilot Chat to add comments for multiple lines of code.
+Copilot Chat can add comments for multiple lines of code.
+This can be helpful when you want to add comments to a large block of code.

 1. Navigate to **Program.cs**